scriby/asyncblock/README.md

 npm install asyncblock
 ```

-See [node-fibers](https://github.com/laverdet/node-fibers) for more information, especially if you're running on node < v0.5.2.
+See [node-fibers](https://github.com/laverdet/node-fibers) for more information on fibers

 ### Why should I use asyncblock?